brene/docs/content/reference/platform.md

 Every model has a system field with the name `id` of type [ID](#id).
 The `id` value of every node (regardless the model) is globally unique and unambiguously identifies a node ([as required by Relay](https://facebook.github.io/relay/docs/graphql-object-identification.html)).

-## Authentication Tokens
+## Authentication

-*Authentication tokens* are used to grant role-based access to the data of your project.
+Request authentication is handled using *authentication tokens* which grant role-based access to the data of your project.

 They have to be supplied using the `Authorization` header of your http requests: